 Rice Lake Fishing

 Rice Lake is a good lake to fish from in the spring and fall.
-Boating of any kind isn’t permitted on the lake, but there is a great dock structure that is popular to fish from, and some people will cast from the shore.
+Boating of any kind isn’t allowed on the lake.
+There is, however, a great dock structure that is popular to fish from, and some people even cast from the shore.

 The daily quota for the lake is two rainbow trout.
 After you catch and keep two, you need to catch and release the rest.

-Below are some tips to help you make the most out of your visit to Rice Lake.
+Below are some tips to help you make the most of your visit to Rice Lake.

 TIP #1: The best time for fishing at Rice Lake is in the spring and fall, which is when the lake gets stocked with fishable-sized rainbow trout.

-TIP #2: Make sure you have a fresh water fishing license, unless you are under 16 and a resident of BC, as there are fines if you don’t.
-If you are over 16 you need a license which costs between about $36 and $80 for the period of April 1 to March 31 depending on your residency, or $10-20 for a one-day license.
+TIP #2: Make sure you have a fresh water fishing licence, unless you are under 16 and a resident of BC, as there are fines if you don’t.
+If you are over 16 you need a licence which costs between about $36 and $80 for the period of April 1 to March 31 depending on your residency, or $10 to $20 for a one-day licence.
 For more information, or to buy a license online, click BC Fishing Licenses.

 Click Lower Seymour Conservation Reserve Map for a map of the area.